napsterhopes/Wedding-Invitation/README.md

 - Customize Hashtag stickers - Customizing hashtag stickers for a wedding can add a fun and interactive touch for guests to use when sharing moments on social media.
 - Couple Story telling newspaper - A couple storytelling newspaper is a creative way to share the journey of a couple's relationship in the form of a personalized newspaper.
 - Passport Theme Wedding Itinerary - Is a creative way to present the schedule and details of wedding events in the style of a passport.

+### Wedding Hall + Catering
+A wedding in a standalone banquet hall without catering services falls under the category of “Renting of immovable property for commercial purposes” under HSN Code 9972 and attracts 18% GST.
+This is because renting a banquet hall is considered a service under GST law, and since it is not a residential property, the applicable tax rate is 18%.

+A wedding in a standalone banquet hall with catering services taxed at 5% GST would fall under the category of “Outdoor Catering Services” under HSN Code 9963.

+Website: gst.gov.in